pearsonca/scala-commsim/index.md

 compact general description can usefully cover a broad array of phenomena.
 This is the case for traditional problems in the physical sciences, loosely speaking.

-With predictive performance more sensitive to variate, these assumptions are less tenable in the natural sciences, and often border on suspicious in the social sciences.
-One particularly suspicious application is to *dark networks* - the social network representation of covert groups, most often criminal organizations.
-A somewhat separate issue is that focusing on network metrics can make us forget that the network is not the phenomena: the phenomena is some social activity, individuals working together to accomplish a goal perhaps, and that we observe the events associated with that activity.
-However, when we focus on the SNA hammer, we must reduce this process to nails.
+With phenomena more sensitive to variation, these assumptions are less tenable in the natural sciences, and often border on suspicious in the social sciences.
+One particularly questionable application is *dark networks* - the social network representation of covert groups, which is often used to model criminal organizations.
+By focusing on the network reduction of these groups and associated network metrics, we may forget that the network is not the phenomena.
+The phenomena is the interactions between and individual changes in the members of that covert enterprise, and the effect those have internal and external to that organization.
+Indeed, these are the observations we actually make, and the outcomes we actually care to understand.
+However, when we obsess on the social network analysis (SNA) hammer, we must reduce this process to nails.

 Throughout this chapter, we will refer to dataset and its interpretations to illustrate that skepticism, using shorthand like *the